cloudmesh-community/fa18-516-21/chapter/graphql.md

 ## GraphQL Query

 App asks for data from server in form of GraphQL query.
-A GraphQL query can have different fields, arguments etc which is described below.
+A GraphQL query can have different fields, arguments etc which is described as follow.

 ### Fields

 A very simple definition of GraphQL would be asking for speific fields on objects.
-Check below example
+Check following example

 Query